There are many opportunities to be involved with Thrive all year! Learn more about the different options below and find out which one works for you.

 - Share a reminder about Thrive and the importance of taking care of your mental health.

-These Powerpoint slides can be used to advertise Thrive events on digital displays or to introduce the concept of mental health and Thrive week at the beginning of a lecture or lab that happens during Thrive week.
+These Powerpoint slides can be used to advertise Thrive events on digital displays to introduce the concept of mental health and Thrive week at the beginning of a lecture or lab that happens during Thrive week.

 Become an Event Partner